During WWII, the Japanese military developed a new weapon intended to

 “On Paper Wings” is a documentary film about the lives of the Japanese and American civilians who were affected by the balloon bomb project, and how they all came together forty years after the end of the war.

-Ilana Sol is a filmmaker who lives and works in Portland, Oregon.
-She has worked in the film industry for thirteen years on a variety of independent, educational and commercial projects.
-She currently works part-time at the Northwest Film Center in addition to doing freelance research and production work.
+Ilana Sol is a filmmaker and archival researcher living in Portland, Oregon.
+She has worked in the film industry for fifteen years on a variety of independent, educational and commercial projects.
+Her passion lies with documentary filmmaking, and she has enjoyed producing and researching film exhibits for the Buffalo Bill Museum, the Smithsonian, and performing archival research for multiple feature films including "Queen of the Sun," "Big Joy," and "The Winding Stream."
 When her hobby of historical research led her to find out about the Japanese balloon bombs, she soon found herself spending hundreds of hours researching these bizarre weapons, and traveling thousands of miles to meet with those affected by them.
-Truth is often stranger than fiction, and this has solidified her love of documentary filmmaking.
 She is the recipient of grants from the Oregon Council for the Humanities, the Regional Arts and Culture Council, and the Oregon Heritage Commission.
 “On Paper Wings” is her first film.